propavingk/SlotDrift/ARCHITECTURE.md

 compete for one slot, which chain is canonical, and which produced blocks sit outside it.
-Canonical selection is deterministic and documented in `docs/FORMAT.md`: strongest commitment, then highest slot, then smallest
+Canonical selection is deterministic and documented in `docs/FORMAT.md`: strongest commitment, then highest slot, then smallest blockhash.
+From the chosen tip the walk follows parent links through the best record per slot.

+The orphan test compares identities, not slot numbers.
+Two blocks can claim the same slot; if the loser is compared by slot number it silently disappears from the orphan count.
+That exact bug was caught by the fixture in this repository and is why `identity()` exists.